 - Our corporate team advises on corporate and private equity deals, fundraising from the capital markets, and offers ongoing corporate advisory services.

 - Our commercial team provides legal and commercial advice to UK and international clients across a variety of sectors with a particular specialism in technology, retail and financial services.
 This could involve commercial contracts work, supporting in-house teams through deal structure planning, leading on negotiations to advising on implementation and operational issues.

 - Our financial services and funds team advises both authorised and unauthorised funds both on and offshore, as well as working with a range of banks, lenders and investment funds.

 - Our banking team advises both corporate entities and private clients on domestic and cross-border financing transactions and restructuring, working closely with other CRS departments such as corporate, real estate and construction.

 - The employment team advises individuals and employers from a broad range of sectors on how to manage and mitigate employment law risks, covering issues arising in the day-to-day operation of a business, in the course of corporate transactions and in the context of disputes.

 - The immigration team provides advice for private individuals and employers.
-Individual advice often ties in with other disciplines as international tax, family and private client.
+Individual advice often ties in with other disciplines such as international tax, family and private client.
 Immigration advice for employers focuses on sponsor licence compliance and international hires, dovetailing well with the firm’s employment and corporate disciplines.